Service Manager:- Ali

 Ali joined Headway in February 2012.
 Ali has a degree in Sociology, a Certificate and Diploma in Management Studies and is part way through her Masters Degree in Business Administration.
 Before joining the Headway team Ali spent 20 years working for local and national charities specialising in the provision of essential support services.
 Ali can often be found on her computer filling in fundraising applications, updating the Headway business plan, reviewing policies and procedures or looking at the budget.
 She loves any excuse to come and join in downstairs!

-Lew started working at Headway in August 2013 and has over 10 years experience in caring for vulnerable people and 2 years working specifically with acquired brain injuries.
+Lew started working at Headway in August 2013 and has 20 years experience in caring for vulnerable people and 8 years working specifically with acquired brain injuries.
 Lew has a degree in music and looks after all our amazing volunteers.

 Estelle joined Headway in February 2015.
-She has a degree in English and qualified as a social worker in 1993.
-Before joining Headway Estelle worked with adults with disabilities, and with children and families.
+She has a degree in English and throughout her career in both statutory services and the third sector she has specialised in supporting vulnerable adults and children.
 She enjoys helping people problem solve and achieve their personal goals, as well as things like walking her dog, cooking and making quilts.
-Estelle is really looking forward to her new role, and to becoming part of the Headway community.

 Andy has been at Headway since 1999.
 His background is in Social Care specialising in epilepsy.
 During his time at Headway he achieved a degree in Health and Social Welfare, studying in his spare time.
 Andy has many talents including music, film and art.
 He has a particular skill with those who have communication difficulties and whose injuries are severe.

-Nolda has been our Wednesday Co-ordinator since the beginning of the Millenium.
+Nolda has been part of the team since the beginning of the Millenium.
 Nolda is originally from Holland where she trained as a social worker and completed her Social Work Diploma in 1980.
 Since coming to Gloucestershire she has worked for Social Services, Artshape and the NHS Together Trust.
 Nolda’s strengths are in social inclusion and diversity.
 She encourages communication, confidence and building self esteem.

 Headway Gloucestershire is fortunate to work with a fabulous team of volunteers who bring unique skills and experiences as well as their dedication, energy and commitment.
 Without them we couldn’t offer survivors as much as we do today.